 - It’s a lot of work for nothing when another action will provide you the value always 100% correct.

-- If there’s a change in the underlying structure and the unique identifiers change, the Flow will continue to work properly.
+- If a change in the underlying structure and the unique identifiers change, the Flow will continue to work properly.

 Back to the Power Automate Action Reference.